Amazon Business Prime American Express Card Review

 Is the Amazon Business Prime American Express Card right for your business?
 You might want to apply for this card if:

-- You shop on Amazon.com frequently or use other services that fall under the Amazon banner, such as Amazon Business, AWS, or Whole Foods Market.
+- You shop on Amazon.com frequently or use other services that fall under the Amazon banner, such as Amazon Business, Amazon Web Services, or Whole Foods Market.

 - You occasionally need extra time to pay off a balance for purchases.